tsnellgrove/dark_castle/castle_to_do.md

 Maintenance and clean-up I should do someday
+	Find a more efficient way to tell the player "you can't go that way" - unique path descriptins won't scale well to 10 cardinal directions for 10+ rooms
 	Fix trigger so that it no longer sometimes returns a value and sometimes doesn't use '.lower().strip() on input'
 	consider using 'import textwrap'